-" Granular portfolio composition: The portfolio is highly granular, with the largest borrower representing 0.02% of the portfolio value and the 10 largest borrowers representing 0.19%.
-It also benefits from good geographical diversification.
-(See "Asset description - Asset as of the cut-off date")
+" Granular and diverse portfolio composition: The portfolio is highly granular, with the largest borrower representing 0.02% of the portfolio value and the 10 largest borrowers representing 0.22%.
+Additionally, it has good geographical diversification.
+The inclusion of a diverse range of car manufacturers also mitigates the risks associated with reliance on any single manufacturer.
+(See "Asset description - Asset as of the cut-off date - Pool characteristics")

 - " Static structure: The structure does not include a revolving or pre-funding period during which additional portfolios may be sold to the issuer.
-This feature limits portfolio performance volatility caused by the purchase of additional receivables in revolving securitisation structures. - " Performance of previous transactions: The nine transactions from the same originator previously rated by Moody's have performed generally in line with expectations.
+This feature limits portfolio performance volatility caused by the purchase of additional receivables in revolving securitisation structures.
+(See "Securitisation structure description Detailed description of the structure"). - " Performance of previous transactions: The ten transactions from the same originator previously rated by Moody's have performed generally in line with expectations.
 (See "Asset analysis Comparables Prior transactions of the seller/servicer") - " Experienced originator and servicer: Bank11 acts as originator and servicer in the transaction and has a number of years securitisation experience in originating and servicing auto loans in Germany.
-(See "Asset description Originator and servicer").
+(See "Asset description Originator and servicer")